 Making book characters out of pumpkins is a great way to celebrate Halloween at the library.
 Gloria wanted to bring this idea to the library, but I was hesitant.
 You start too early, your pumpkins might turn gross before Halloween even gets here.
 You start too late, you might not have enough time.
 So while on a Joanns run, I found these:

 Carvable, plastic pumpkins.
 They were about $10 each, so about the price of a normal pumpkin of this size.
 And they are usually on super sale, so you can get them for pretty cheap if you time it right or hold out long enough.
-Side note: How does Joanns make any money??
-I usually go in there with like a 40% off coupon and walk away like a bandit!!
+Try to go in there with like a 40% off coupon and walk away like a bandit!!

 Here are the ones we’ve made so far.
 Mine are the first three pumpkins, Gloria’s are the next three.